charliech17/SPBcal/README.md

 ---------------------

-　We develop an algorithm called SPBcal under Java SE runtime environment 1.8.0_131 to calculate transport parameters of thermoelectric materials within the framework of single parabolic band (SPB) model.The following are some instructions, which contain a breif introduction to every files in the program, program Installation and program excution.
+　We develop an algorithm called SPBcal under Java SE runtime environment 1.8.0_131 to calculate transport parameters of thermoelectric materials within the framework of single parabolic band (SPB) model.
+The following are some instructions, which contain a breif introduction to every files in the program, program Installation and program excution.

 ### *Program Introduciton ###

-　There are six files in the program named "FD0.java","FD.java","FD12.java","program5.java","otherdata.java" and "Main3.java".The first three file is to calculate Fermi-Dirac Integral zero,integer and half integer values."program5.java" is to determine reduced Fermi energy,"otherdata.java" is to calculate other ten related SPB transport parameters and "Main3.java" is to make integration of other files to build up Graphical interface.
+　There are six files in the program named "FD0.java","FD.java","FD12.java","program5.java","otherdata.java" and "Main3.java".
+The first three file is to calculate Fermi-Dirac Integral zero, integer and half integer values. "program5.java" is to determine reduced Fermi energy, "otherdata.java" is to calculate other ten related SPB transport parameters and "Main3.java" is to make integration of other files to build up Graphical interface.

 ### *Program Installation ###